50 Latest China IELTS Topics

 The graph below shows the population for India and China since the year 2000 and predicts population growth until 2050.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The graph shows information from a 2010 report about the percentage of population over the age of 65 in four countries, India, China, Japan and the US since 1980 with projections until 2050.
+The charts below show the production of different types of citrus fruit in Brazil, China, and the USA.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The graph below shows the population of India and China since the year 2000 and predicts population growth until 2050.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.